zachstack/example-mvc-app/README.md

 ```

 ## Running
->Note: Ensure the SQL Connection Strings are defined befor running the application.
+>Note: Ensure the SQL Connection Strings are defined before running the application.

-Open the solution in Visual Studio.xz Make sure `ExampleMvcApp` is the Startup Project, and start the project (F5).
+Open the solution in Visual Studio.
+Make sure `ExampleMvcApp` is the Startup Project, and start the project (F5).